YelloJW/react-gifs/README.md

-# react-boilerplate
+# React app that returns a list of gifs from a text input

-Simple react starter with the following config:
+Built from simple react starter with the following config:

 - React, ReactDOM
 - Webpack 4